HOW EFT TAPPING HELPS

 - Therapists and Counselors

-- Parents (on their children)
+- Parents (on themselves and their children)

 - Sports Performance Coaches